3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/rest_testing.md

 # Testing Rest Framework

+## Structure
+To better structure the tests, we delete the tests.py file in the app folder that has been created with the startapp command and give each app its own testing folder.
+Within this folder, we need an __ini

 Good Table to get an overview for the API structure:
 |Endpoint 	|HTTP Method| 	CRUD Method| 	Result
 |--|--|--|--|